LNPK-Jay/HW3.625.2/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of HW3.625.2 package is to provide a implementation of linear regression.
-This package  includes functions for model fitting, prediction, analysis of variance, and visualization.It is designed to streamline the workflow for linear regression, offering tools to fit models, assess model performance, and visualize results.
+This package  includes functions for model fitting, prediction, analysis of variance, and visualization.It is designed to streamline the workflow for linear regression, offering tools to fit models and assess model performance.

 ## Installation